 Continuing education courses for social workers that are offered through Western Michigan University's School of Social Work have been approved by the Michigan Continuing Education Collaborative and are included in their online course schedule.

 The Continuing Education Collaborative was created to ensure the quality of all continuing education programs sponsored for Michigan's social workers and to conduct activities that will help them meet their defined education needs.
 The collaborative serves as the collective body that evaluates applications for provider status.
 It is comprised of members representing academic institutions and social work professional associations.

-For information on offering a continuing education training through the School of Social Work at Western Michigan University, or to be added to the email distribution list for continuing education trainings, please contact Rebecca Schrock-Herdeck at email@example.com or (269) 387-3158.
+For information on offering a continuing education training through the School of Social Work at Western Michigan University, or to be added to the email distribution list for continuing education trainings, please contact Rebecca Schrock-Herdeck by email or at (269) 387-3158.

-For information on licensing requirements for social workers, see the Michigan Board of Social Work.
+For information on licensing requirements for Michigan social workers, see the Michigan Board of Social Work.

 For information on previous continuing education trainings, see scheduled trainings.